 East Dorset, VT 05253

-The Wilson House is a 14-room hotel, where Bill Wilson was born.
+The Wilson House is a 14-room fully-operating inn, where Bill Wilson was born.
 Wilson’s grandmother was an employee at the hotel in 1895, and Bill’s mother gave birth in the room behind the bar.
-The Hotel has been lovingly restored and is offered as a retreat center and B&B. Next door to the Wilson House is the home where young Bill Wilson lived with his grandparents after his mother and father divorced.
+The inn has been lovingly restored and is a popular retreat center and bed and breakfast.
+Two doors down from the Wilson House is the home where young Bill Wilson lived with his grandparents after his mother and father divorced.
 Now called the Griffith Library, it is open to visitors.
-Finally, the graves of Bill and Lois Wilson are about 1 mile down the road on Route 7.
+The graves of Bill and Lois Wilson are about 1 mile down the road on Route 7.
 Lois also spent half her year every year as a child in nearby Manchester, Vermont.
-Emerald Lake and Mount Equinox are right there.
-The rich history and beautiful New England surroundings makes a trip to the Wilson House worthwhile.
+Ebby Thatcher's home, the airport from the infamous jag, Emerald Lake and Mount Equinox are also nearby.
+The rich history and beautiful New England surroundings make a trip to the Wilson House worthwhile.
 The Wilson House is approximately 4 hours north of Stepping Stones in East Dorset, VT.

 Ward Pound Ridge Reservation